Using a Licensed Conveyancer instead of a solicitor

 Suitably qualified individuals can gain licensing from the Council of Licensed Conveyancers (CLC).
-These individuals are able to provide services on their own or as part of a larger firm of solicitors.
+A Licensed Conveyancer can provide services on their own or as part of a larger firm of solicitors.

-In this article, you can find more about the role of Licensed Conveyancers and get a better understanding of the key differences between them and conveyancing solicitors.
+In this article, you can find more about the role of Licensed Conveyancers in the conveyancing process and get a better understanding of the key differences between them and conveyancing solicitors.

-Although they can provide these services by setting up a firm, many tend to deliver their services and expertise alongside a team of solicitors.
+Although Licensed Conveyancer can provide these services by setting up a firm, many tend to deliver their services and expertise alongside a team of solicitors in law firms.
 A firm will be able to explain the precise structure of this when a quote is provided so that you can be assured with regards to the handling of your case.

 The key advantage of using a Licensed Conveyancer is that he or she is likely to be suitably qualified to deal with a large number of scenarios as a specialist in conveyancing, offering top quality advice and assistance throughout the process.